 Either way, this kind of interaction around video is going to take a lot of experimentation to make the technology disappear and reach the full potential of more powerful art and information.

 This entry was posted on Thursday, April 28th, 2011 at 4:25:03 pm and is filed under Tech, Video.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.